integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 We can also provide a cost-effective merchant account and integrate it into BulletProof without any effort on your end.

+### Can I integrate BulletProof Checkout Lite with the CRM Sticky.IO
+- We support Sticky.IO integration into the plus version only, contact the support team and we will help you.

 Contact info@bulletproof-checkout.com

 ### The plugin supports the Official WooCommerce Mobile App?
 - Yes

 ### Countries Served
 - Currently we support US, CA, and UK.
-We receive Credit Cards Worlwide.
+We receive Credit Cards Worldwide.

 ### What are the requirements or paperwork needed?